-- The course is divided into several modules.
-Each module corresponds to a Lecture Note.

-- I have tried to make the notes roughly the same size.
+The course is divided into several modules.
+Each module (corresponding to a Lecture Note) should take one week to cover.
+I have tried to make the notes roughly the same size.
 However, depending on students' background and interest, it is conceivable that we spend more time on one topic than another.

-- Following is the list of notes:

-- Lecture Note 1: Introduction.

-- Lecture Note 2: Introduction to Algebra.

-- Lecture Note 3: Galois Fields.

-- Lecture Note 4: Linear Block Codes.